snownontrace/snownontrace.github.io/repp-assisted-plasmid-design.md

       ```

     * Copy the "primer3/src" folder that contains the compiled binaries to your preferred location, e.g., "C:\Program Files\primer3\src".
-    * Add the above folder to your Environment Variables (Advanced system settings -> Environment Variables -> Select "Path" and click "Edit" -> add the above folder).
+    * Add the above folder to your `Path` Environment Variable.
+      * Open Start Menu then type `Advanced system settings` and press Enter.
+      * Click `Environment Variables` towards the bottom of the dialogue.
+      * Select `Path` in the variable list and click `Edit...` to add the above directory.

 * Install the Janelia SciComp version of `repp`.

   * If you use Git, run `git clone https://github.com/JaneliaSciComp/repp.git`.
   * If you don't use Git, go to [the Janelia SciComp GitHub page](https://github.com/JaneliaSciComp/repp), click on the green button `Code` and `Download ZIP`.
 Unzip it.
-  * Assuming the source code of `repp` is in the Downloads folder, run the following to install `repp`:
+  * Assuming the source code of `repp` is in the Downloads folder, run the following to compile `repp`:

     ```bash
     cd ~/Downloads/repp/cmd/repp
     go build
-    sudo mv repp /usr/local/bin/.
     ```

+  * The above generates an executable in the same folder.
+    * For __Mac__, run `sudo mv repp /usr/local/bin/.` to move the executable to the `/usr/local/bin` folder.
+Type your password to give permission when prompted.
+    * For __Windows__, copy the "repp.exe" file to your preferred location, e.g., "C:\Program Files\repp".
+Add this folder to your `Path` Environment Variable.
+      * Open Start Menu then type `Advanced system settings` and press Enter.
+      * Click `Environment Variables` towards the bottom of the dialogue.
+      * Select `Path` in the variable list and click `Edit...` to add the above directory.

   * Check whether installation is OK by running `which repp`, which should print out the path to the `repp` program (e.g. /usr/local/bin/repp).